The-Migus-Group/authentication-panel/oidc-authentication.md

 All TLS requirements outlined in \[[BCP195](https://tools.ietf.org/html/bcp195)\] apply to this specification.

-All tokens, client, and user credentials MUST only be transmitted over TLS.
+All tokens, Client, and User credentials MUST only be transmitted over TLS.

 ## Client IDs

 An RS SHOULD assign a fixed set of low trust policies to any client identified as annonymous.

-Implementors SHOULD expire client IDs that are kept in server storage to mitigate the potential for a bad actor to fill server storage with unexpired or otherwise useless client IDs.
+Implementors SHOULD expire Client IDs that are kept in server storage to mitigate the potential for a bad actor to fill server storage with unexpired or otherwise useless Client IDs.

 ## Client Secrets

 Client secrets SHOULD NOT be stored in browser local storage.
-Doing so will increase the risk of data leaks should an attacker gain access to client credentials.
+Doing so will increase the risk of data leaks should an attacker gain access to Client credentials.

 ## Client Trust

 _This section is non-normative_

-Clients are ephemeral, client registration is optional, and most clients cannot keep secrets.
-These, among other factors, are what makes client trust challenging.
+Clients are ephemeral, client registration is optional, and most Clients cannot keep secrets.
+These, among other factors, are what makes Client trust challenging.

 # Privacy Considerations